fbpx

 Almas Creativas at the Briscoe Western Art Museum

-Our first stop to celebrate the Day of the Dead in San Antonio was to the Briscoe Western Art Museum where they had a special exhibit of beaded sculptures created by the Huichol, descendants of the Aztecs who are known for their beaded and woven artwork.
+Our first stop to celebrate the Dia de los Muertos event in San Antonio was to the Briscoe Western Art Museum.
+They had a special exhibit of traditional art and beaded sculptures created by the Huichol, descendants of the Aztecs who are known for their beaded and woven artwork.
 There was a beaded piece of Frida Kahlo and other famous figures with more than 1 million beads used, as well as some yarn pieces.
 Up close, these statues were incredible with all the intricate details and lively colors.

 San Antonio Day of the Dead Festival